Juliet Stuart Poyntz: Political career

 From 1907 to 1909, Poyntz was "Special Agent for the U.S. Immigration Commission," working in Chicago, Milwaukee, Philadelphia, Utica (New York), Lawrence (Massachusetts), and other cities.
 She joined the Socialist Party of America in 1909.

 She taught at Barnard College for the 1909–1910 academic year, when she was an assistant to history professor James T. Shotwell, who was well known for his liberal and pacifist views.

-In 1912, she wrote Barnard's Class Book, "I am still a woman's suffragist or worse still a Feminist and also a Socialist (also of the worst brand)."
+In 1912, she wrote in Barnard's Class Book, "I am still a woman's suffragist or worse still a Feminist and also a Socialist (also of the worst brand)."
 She began working in the labor reform movement in 1913.
-She was instrumental in labor-Left reform organizations such as the US Immigration Commission, the American Association for Labor Legislation, and the Rand School of Social Science.
+She was instrumental in labor-Left reform organizations such as the U.S. Immigration Commission, the American Association for Labor Legislation, and the Rand School of Social Science.

 During the 1910s, Poyntz worked with the International Ladies Garment Workers Union (ILGWU).
-At Local 25, she met Elias Lieberman), later her attorney.
+At Local 25, she met Elias Lieberman, later her attorney.
 When Poyntz became education director of the ILGWU's Worker's University, she reported to Lieberman as chair of Local 25's Educational Committee.
 In 1918, she left the ILGWU.
 She continued to work within the Socialist Party-oriented ILGWU after siding with the fledgling Communist Party USA.
 During the 1920s, Poyntz was on the staff of the Friends of the Soviet Union and International Labor Defense.

 In November 1926, she ran for New York State Comptroller and in November 1928 for New York State Attorney General, both times on the Workers Party ticket.

 She later quit her outside work in favor of intelligence activities for the Soviet OGPU during the "Third Period".

 According to a book by Benjamin Gitlow, a founding member of the CPUSA, Poyntz was a delegate to several consecutive American Communist Party conventions, and was a member of the Party's Central Executive Committee, besides being on New York's District Executive Committee.
 She had gone to China on a Comintern (Communist International) mission, and had dropped out of the CPUSA in 1934 in order to work for the OGPU (Soviet military secret police) in gathering scientific information for the Soviet Union.
 In 1936, Poyntz secretly travelled to Moscow to receive further instructions from Soviet authorities, and was seen there in the company of George Mink (alias Minkoff), an American later implicated in the disappearance of several Trotkskyists during the Spanish Civil War.
 While there, Poyntz witnessed the Great Purge instigated by Stalin, in which people she had known and worked with were killed.
-She returned to the US disillusioned and unwilling to continue spying for the OGPU (later the NKVD).
+She returned to the U.S. disillusioned and unwilling to continue spying for the OGPU (later the NKVD).